Why The U.S. Embassy In Iraq Became A Target Of Anger Again

 What is the U.S. doing in Iraq?

-The big U.S. Embassy in Baghdad, a complex on more than 100 acres along the Tigris River, has been a symbol of the huge American footprint in Iraq since the invasion in 2003.
+The big U.S. Embassy in Baghdad, a complex on more than 100 acres along the Tigris River, has been a symbol of the huge American footprint in Iraq.
 It has come under attack from insurgents over the years.

-The U.S. has 5,000 troops in Iraq now — a buildup after a withdrawal by the Obama administration in late 2011, when Iraq seemed relatively peaceful.
+The U.S. has about 5,000 troops in Iraq now.
+Then President Barack Obama withdrew all U.S. combat forces in 2011, when Iraq was mostly peaceful.

 But by 2014, ISIS had surged out of Syria and took over a swath of northwestern Iraq, including the big city of Mosul.
 U.S. air power and Iraqi troops returned and helped Iraqi forces — which included Kataib Hezbollah and other Shia Muslim militias — vanquish ISIS in a series of ferocious battles, leaving thousands dead.